gopuff/timecapsule/README.md

 // Will always print true
 ```

-This simply createa s time capsule with the minimal config of `open` being the current year.If the current day was June 20, 2020, that would look like the following:
+This simply createa s time capsule with the minimal config of `open` with the `year` field being one year before the current year.
+If the current day was June 20, 2020, that would look like the following:

 ```javascript
 const timeCapsule = TimeCapsule.create({ open: { year: 2020 } })